bnjmnhssnn/NgramSearch/README.md

 * group items
 * optically emphasize parts of the item to indicate the matched string fragment

-Those possible actions are out of NgramSearch's scope and must be implemented client-side.
-NgramSearch provides some statistical data with each result item, that could be used to calculate the similarity with the search string.
+All of these are out of NgramSearch's scope and must be implemented client-side.
+NgramSearch provides some statistical data for each result item, that could be used to calculate the individual item relevance.

 API quick reference
 -----